sjtuytc/UnboundedNeRFPytorch/README.md

    ```bash
    pip install tensorflow opencv-python matplotlib
    ```
-3. Install other libs used for reconstructing custom scenes, this is only needed when you need to build your scenes.
+3. Install other libs used for reconstructing custom scenes, which is only needed when you need to build your scenes.
    ```bash
    sudo apt-get install colmap
    sudo apt-get install imagemagick  # required sudo accesss